Osiris-Team/Osiris-Team/README.md

 My name is A. Ruben Kandel and since January 2023, I have been developing custom software for clients globally.
 Originally I started coding even earlier in 2019 (mainly open-source), which has given me six years of hands-on experience.

-While my expertise covers a wide range of tasks, my primary focus lies in developing tailored full-stack websites and modernizing legacy systems/workflows.
+While my expertise covers a wide range of tasks, my primary focus lies in developing tailored CRM/ERP web panels with a lot of dynamic business logic and modernizing legacy systems/workflows.
 By handling the entire software development process independently, I am able to provide highly cost-effective solutions tailored to your needs.
 That said, I can also accommodate collaborative team-based development upon request, ensuring flexibility to meet your project requirements.